rodrigojsdeveloper/api/README.md

 # API

-This API is about creating properties and booking visits and buying properties.
+This API handles the creation of properties and reservation of visits or purchase.

 ## 1. Installing dependencies